-- 1. Has ultimate responsibility for all testing activities within the local school system. - 2.
-Appoints the System Test Coordinator. - 3.
-Supervises Principals and System Test Coordinator to ensure that they fulfill their specific responsibilities for the administration of tests. - 4.
-Maintains contact with System Test Coordinator to become thoroughly informed of all testing activities. - 5.
-Conducts investigations of reported testing irregularities (e.g., student cheating, unethical professional conduct).
-Reports unethical professional conduct to the Educator Ethics Division of the Georgia Professional Standards Commission. - 6.
-Monitors testing activities in the local school system to guarantee compliance with regulations established by the State Board of Education and current legislation.
+- 14. Conducts investigations of reported testing irregularities (e.g., student cheating, unethical professional conduct).
+Reports unethical professional conduct to the Educator Ethics Division of the GaPSC. - 15.
+Monitors testing activities in the local school system to guarantee compliance with regulations established by the State Board of Education (SBOE) and current legislation.